yugabyte/yugabyte-db/docs/content/preview/drivers-orms/csharp/_index.md

   Install .NET SDK 3.1 or later.
 To download it for your supported OS, visit [Download .NET](https://dotnet.microsoft.com/en-us/download).

 - **Visual Studio (optional)**\
-  For ease-of-use, use an integrated development environment (IDE) such as Visual Studio for your specific OS.
+  For ease-of-use, use an integrated development environment (IDE) such as Visual Studio.
 To download and install Visual Studio, visit the [Visual Studio Downloads](https://visualstudio.microsoft.com/downloads/) page.

 - **Create a C# project**
-  - To create a C# project in Visual Studio, select **Console Application** as template when creating a new project.\
+  - To create a C# project in Visual Studio, select **Console Application** as template when creating a new project.
   - If you are not using an IDE, use the dotnet command:

     ```csharp